 In my personal life, I use Instagram the most, and I don’t just use it to keep up with friends.
 I use it for inspiration, finding recipes and watching videos of baby raccoons (they are truly adorable).
 The side effects of my detox included reading more books and articles, listening to podcasts, exercising and doing a lot more online shopping (oops).
 I didn’t know what my friends were up to, which was a weird feeling.
 However, in the end I wasn’t missing anything.
 Is it important to know that a girl I met in college spent a weekend in Joshua Tree?
 Nope!

 Ridding myself of my personal accounts gave me a clear perspective as to why I reach for my phone.
 It’s usually due to boredom, anxiety or to smooth over an awkward elevator ride.
+On this webpage you can find more information about anxiety and how to overcome it.
 I learned part of the agitation we feel with social media comes from over-saturation.
 With 3 billion users, how do you choose whom to follow?
 It’s so important to foster authenticity.

 My job as a Social Media Manager means I am on social media platforms all day long.
 While my detox didn’t include taking a month off from work, I did learn I operate much differently on social media when it’s for work.
 This entails writing, managing trolls, scanning analytics and pulling content together to tell stories for our clients.